jenniferlrx/skillstest/README.md

 3. For every other path, it will response with a redifined ERROR message

+4. EJS template was applied

-4. A mobile-friendly, responsive UI design
+5. A mobile-friendly, responsive UI design